 Historically, cascarones were sealed shut with wax, but today, tissue paper is an easy and quick solution to hold in the confetti.
 Apply glue around the opening and seal with tissue paper.
 Finish by touching up your design around the closing.

 H-E-B is stocked with options to help you celebrate the Easter season in true cascarones fashion.
 Ready-made cascarone eggs pack all the fun without the fuss and they are sold by the dozen at your local store.
 If you want to make cascarones, the "just add eggs" kits at H-E-B come complete with confetti, tissue paper, glue, and even decorative stickers.
-Remember to pick up egg dye when using a kit so that your colorful creations to life and DIY-ing is a breeze.
+When using a kit, remember to pick up food coloring to turn your egg shells into colorful creations.

 For true creative license, H-E-B carries all the individual components and supplies to create cascarones that are all your own.
 Use glitter in place of confetti, try monochromatic eggs with red shells and red confetti, or simply use a highly pigmented dye so that your cascarones stand out among the rest.
 After all, there's more to this festive spin on the Easter egg than meets the eye.